nuclio/nuclio/docs/setup/aks/setup-aks-appinsights-grafana.md

 Configure a data source using the [plugin support page](https://github.com/grafana/azure-monitor-datasource#configure-the-data-source).

-Finally, see the provided sample Grafana JSON file (**[grafana-sample-dashboard.json](../../assets/grafana-sample-dashboard.json)**), which you can import from the Grafana dashboard: from the menu (plus icon - `+`) select **Create > Import** and upload the sample JSON file.
+You can import a [sample Grafana JSON file](https://raw.githubusercontent.com/nuclio/nuclio/development/docs/assets/grafana-sample-dashboard.json) from the Grafana dashboard: from the menu (plus icon - `+`) select **Create > Import** and upload the sample JSON file.

 ![Grafana Dashboard](../../assets/images/grafana-dashboard.jpg)

 ### Further metric analysis using Application Insights

 Go to your Application Insights account.
 You'll be able to query your tables for information.
-The query language is using Kusto.
+The query language uses Kusto.

 Following are a few samples to quickly start querying: